 - Parent’s signature

-Medication Changes or TerminationIt is the responsibility of the parent or guardian to notify the school when a medication changes or if the medication is terminated.
+Medication Changes or TerminationIt is the responsibility of the parent or guardian to notify the school when a medication changes or if the medication is discontinued.
 Any changes must come with a signature from the licensed health care provider.

 Field TripsHealth Service staff do not routinely accompany students on field trips.
 Prior to leaving the building, health service staff, teachers, parents or guardians, and students share in the responsibility for communicating health issues that may need to be addressed while on the field trip.

 If medication is needed during the time of the field trip, another district employee will be designated to assume this responsibility, after receiving appropriate medication administration instruction.
-The student's parent or guardian may also choose to chaperon the field trip and dispense their child's medication.
+The student's parent or guardian may also choose to chaperone the field trip and dispense their child's medication.